willchristophersander/ML-Course-Discovery/README.md

 # AppleAppSander - ML Course Catalog Finder

 A machine learning system for discovering course search pages from college catalog pages using multi-model classification and Playwright-powered navigation.
+An introductory project to machine learning I pursued in my freetime -- as I learn more I plan to comeback to this project and implement what I've learned since.

 ##  Project Structure